• Skip to primary navigation

 • Use your hands to crumble tofu into food processor in chunks.
 Then add the remaining ingredients.

 • Remove from food processor.
-Use right away in pasta dishes or on pizza.
+Use right away in pasta dishes, on pizza, or spread on crackers.
 Or move the tofu ricotta to a covered container, and refrigerate until you're ready to use it.

 Notes